Activities Outside Japan

 - Implementing workplace experience field trips and financial classes targeting local area schools

-- Implementing lectures relating to finances and economics targeting local area universities
+- Implementing lectures relating to finance and economics targeting local area universities

 Financial Education in India